expo/expo/docs/pages/versions/unversioned/sdk/facebook.md

   - Run `expo fetch:android:hashes`.
   - Copy `Facebook Key Hash` and paste it as an additional key hash in your Facebook developer page pictured above.

 You may have to switch the app from 'development mode' to 'public mode' on the Facebook developer page before other users can log in.
+This requires adding a privacy policy URL, which can be as simple as a GitHub Gist.

 ## API